 Positions will appear in order of those most recently applied for at the top of the table.

 Applicants who are applying to a position outside their current classification may be required to

 A term employee who is awarded a permanent position in the Second or Third Round of Postings is not

 All postings go live at 4:00pm on the first day of the round and close at 4:00pm on the last day of the

-Round 1 (June 8-13): Open to Permanent CUPE members
+Round 1 (June 11-16): Open to Permanent CUPE members

 Round 2 (June 21-24): Open to Permanent and Term CUPE members; open to external candidates